LuC-9/merchant-api/BEGINNER_GUIDE.md

-# Complete Beginner's Guide to Merchant Management System 🎓
+# Complete Beginner's Guide to a basic CRUD System 🎓

 ## Part 1: The Basics First 📚